flowcate/.github/profile/README.md

 </ul>

 Visit our <a href="https://flowcate.com" target="_blank">homepage</a> or <a href="https://www.linkedin.com/company/flowcate" target="_blank">follow us on LinkedIn</a> for more information about us and our main product.

+If you are new to indoor tracking and locating systems in general, watch this <a href="https://youtu.be/QFwSn90uYog" target="_blank">introduction video at youtube</a>.